soerenmetje/linux-benchmarking/README.md

 # Linux Benchmarking Framework
-This repository contains Bash scripts to automate benchmarking linux machines regarding compute, memory, storage, and network performance.
+This project contains Bash scripts to automate benchmarking linux machines regarding compute, memory, storage, and network performance.
 The following benchmark tools are used to evaluate particular metrics:

 | Metric             | Benchmark       | Version |